Up-to-date vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.

 Those with mild to moderate symptoms who also have risk factors for developing severe disease and hospitalization may be candidates for outpatient COVID-19 therapeutics.
 You can find more information about outpatient COVID-19 therapeutics here.
 Contact your healthcare provider to see if you might be a candidate.

-DAILY HEALTH SCREENING AND COVID SUPPORT FORM
+HEALTH & ILLNESS SUPPORT FORM

 If you are ill, please avoid coming to or being out on campus and call your healthcare provider for any symptoms that are severe or concerning to you.